AsoStrife/Leveraging-Cognitive-Computation-Text-Extraction-Tools-to-Detect-Emotions-from-Facial-Expressions/readme.md

 We have used **Apache Spark 1.6.1**.

-In order to work the Rest Service you have to upload:
+In order to work the Rest Service you have to upload (starting by ./python/ folder):

 - service.py
 - NaiveBayesClassifier.py
-- ./model/* folder
+- ./model/*
+- ./data/*

 **Start Service**